Lincoln Mark series: Continental Division

 For 1949, the Lincoln Continental was discontinued, as Ford sought to introduce post-war model lines for all three of its divisions.
 In 1952, the company commenced design work on a successor model line; following the 1953 introduction of the limited-production Cadillac Eldorado, Buick Skylark, and Oldsmobile Fiesta, Ford also sought to create a competitor, aiming to make a model line as exclusive as the 1930s K-series.

 As its new model line was to be one of the most exclusive and expensive automobiles in the world, Ford chose to create a stand-alone division positioned above Lincoln in 1955, the same year Chrysler introduced the Imperial Division.
 The namesake of the 1940s Lincoln Continental, the Continental Division named its model line the Mark II.
 Along with aligning it as a successor to the pre-war Lincoln Continental, the Mark II designation was a convention used by European industry; along with automobiles (i.e., Jaguar Mark 1), similar nomenclature was used to identify versions of artillery, tanks, naval vessels, and aircraft.

 In July 1956, Ford integrated Continental into Lincoln-Mercury, which marketed Continental as a marque positioned above Lincoln; the Mark II was withdrawn after the 1957 model year.
 From 1958 to 1960, Continental remained in a similar role, replacing the Mark II with the Mark III, Mark IV, and Mark V as flagship vehicles above the Lincoln sedan line.

-For 1961, Lincoln-Mercury consolidated the Lincoln model line with a singular Lincoln Continental replacing both the Continental Mark V and both Lincoln lines; the division would serve this single line of Lincoln sedans through the 1976 model year.
+For 1961, Lincoln-Mercury consolidated the Lincoln model line with a singular Lincoln Continental replacing the Continental Mark V and both Lincoln model lines; the division would serve this single line of Lincoln sedans through the 1976 model year.